 - Come up with an outline – A basic mock up of what your application will be, and what it will do.

-- Find a developer (or develop it yourself) – Outsourcing is and easy way to get the tech you need, fast.
+- Find a developer (or develop it yourself) – Outsourcing is an easy way to get the tech you need, fast.
+Read on how software development cost is calculated.

 - Ready to launch – The process is a lot more nuanced, of course, but these are the basic steps you need to follow to make your app come to life!